publicdocs/uscode/assets/md/titles/usc49/us/usc/t49/stVI/ptC/ch327/m__us_usc_t49_s32705.md

  __References in Text__

-    The date of enactment of the Motor Vehicle and Highway Safety Improvement Act of 2012, referred to in subsec. (g), is the date of enactment of title I of div.
+    The date of enactment of the Motor Vehicle and Highway Safety Improvement Act of 2012, referred to in subsec. (g)(1), is the date of enactment of title I of div.
 C of [Pub.
 L. 112–141][/us/pl/112/141], which was approved July 6, 2012.

+    Subchapter 1 of chapter 96 of title 15 and [section 7002(a) of title 15][/us/usc/t15/s7002/a], referred to in subsec. (g)(2)(A), probably should be references to title I and section 102(a), respectively, of the Electronic Signatures in Global and National Commerce Act, [Pub.
+L. 106–229][/us/pl/106/229], which are classified, respectively, to subchapter I (§ 7001 et seq.) of chapter 96 and [section 7002(a) of Title 15][/us/usc/t15/s7002/a], Commerce and Trade.

  __Amendments__

+    2015—Subsec. (g).
+[Pub.
+L. 114–94][/us/pl/114/94] designated existing provisions as par.
+(1) and added pars.
+(2) and (3).

     2012—Subsec. (g).
 [Pub.
 L. 112–141][/us/pl/112/141] added subsec. (g).